 2) Protein anchors (to prevent the snack spiral)

-When breakfast or lunch lacks protein, employees often compensate with snack foods that spike energy briefly and then crash.
+When breakfast or lunch lacks protein, employees often compensate with snack foods that spike energy and then crash.
 A protein “anchor” keeps energy steadier and reduces the urge to graze on refined carbs.

 - Eggs